Crossy Road

-Crossy Road is an arcade video game released on 20 November 2014.
-It was developed and published by Australian video game developer Hipster Whale, with the name and concept of the game playing on the age-old joke "Why did the chicken cross the road?"
-The game has also been described as endless runner version of Frogger.
+Crossy Road is an action game released on 20 November 2014.
+It was developed and published on iOS by Australian video game developer Hipster Whale and originally yodo1 on Android.
+The name and concept of the game play on the riddle joke "Why did the chicken cross the road?"
+It has been described as endless runner version of the 1981 video game Frogger.
+After June 2017, the publisher for the Android version of Crossy Road was changed from yodo1 to Hipster Whale.

 Gameplay and objectives

-The objective of Crossy Road is to move a character through an endless path of static and moving obstacles as far as possible without dying.
-By default, the character is a chicken that must cross a series of busy roads, rivers, and active train tracks, but there are hundreds of other characters, and depending on the character the environment around also changes, with the obstacles varying.
+The objective of Crossy Road is to move a character through an endless path of static and moving obstacles as far as possible without hitting any hazards.
+By default, the character is a chicken that must cross a series of busy roads, rivers and active train tracks, but there are hundreds of other characters, and depending on the character the environment around also changes, with the obstacles varying.
 For example, when playing as the Astronaut, the environment is space and obstacles include asteroids.

 In the original mobile version, the player must hop to go forward or swipe the screen in the appropriate direction to move the character horizontally or backwards.
-Some characters can only be unlocked with cash or ingame currency.
+Some characters can only be unlocked with cash or in-game currency.

 There are a number of special characters in addition to regular characters.
 For example, the Android version includes Android Robot, based on the operating system's Android logo.
-Other characters include Doge, Archie, Dark Lord, and #thedress, a female character wearing the dress of the same name.
+Other characters include Doge, Archie, Dark Lord, the mascot of Hipster Whale and #thedress, a female character wearing the dress of the same name.
 Various popular culture references and games are also included, such as Forget-Me-Not and "Emo Goose" voiced by Phil Lester.

 The player is able to collect coins; an in-game currency, characterised by its golden-yellowish color, squarish shape and red C in its middle.
 These are obtained in-game by collection during gameplay, watching advertisements, completing tasks, collecting a free gift given every few real-time hours, and using legal currency to buy them in various amounts.
 Coins are counted the top right corner of the screen.
 One hundred coins can be used for a chance at a new character from a lottery machine.
 If the player owns the Piggy Bank mascot, red coins worth five coins each are added to the game, and coins received from free gifts or watching ads are doubled.